A look at the design, market and legacy of Victorian pottery

 The pattern is available with several different size pitchers of two different types.
 The first, which is the most common, is pictured above.
 It has a smooth rim and a spout.
 The second has an unusual ragged top rim.
 This type was made without a spout.

 The pattern came with both a teapot and tea kettle.
+One small teapot, most likely part of a breakfast set, was available with butterfly wing handles.

 In addition the pattern came with the usual other pieces: butter dish, butter pat, dessert plates, dessert stand and basket.